Mechanical (& other) Copyright Stamps

 Copyright Stamps Newsletter #1 - December

-2008 - new issuers uncovered since the book was published
+2008 - new issuers uncovered since the book was

-(PDF, 2.8MB, print-ready)
+published (PDF, 2.8MB, print-ready)

 Copyright Stamps Newsletter #2 - September

-2009 - new issuers, and many new types from known issuers
+2009 - new issuers, and many new types from known

-(PDF, 2.1MB, print-ready)
+issuers (PDF, 2.1MB, print-ready)

 Copyright Stamps Newsletter #3 - July

-2011 - almost all new issuers, plus book review of a
+2011 - almost all new issuers, plus book review of

-new work on copyright stamps in Germany (PDF, 4MB, print-ready)
+a new work on copyright stamps in Germany (PDF, 4MB, print-ready)

 What they are.

-These stamps were issued to show
+These stamps were issued

-the pre-payment of mechanical copyright royalties due
+to show the pre-payment of mechanical copyright royalties

-under various Copyright Acts and General Regulations.
+due under various Copyright Acts and General Regulations.
 They

 were first introduced in the UK in July 1912, and had largely faded

-by the Second World War, although in Australia the continued well
+by the Second World War, although in Australia the continued

 A longer article is here.